andimeier/sudokusolver/README.md

 * a lowercase letter
 * an uppercase letter

-There is no default - with squiggle Sudokus it is mandatory to specify the shapes with this directive.
+There are no default shapes - if a Jigsaw Sudoku is used, it is mandatory to specify the shapes using this directive.

 Example: